 A sauna made of driftwood by Oslo locals

-The tiny Frau Hedi boat takes you around Hamburg’s harbor, but every hour there’s a different theme party, from a “Scandinavian Pop Party” to “Russian Datscha Party.’
+The tiny Frau Hedi boat takes you around Hamburg’s harbor, but every hour there’s a different theme party, from “Le Superdisco Française” to “Scandinavian Pop Party” to “Australian Spring Celebration” to “Russian Datscha Party”.

-It’s a fun way to meet locals as most people consist of German people– our Spotter Kyra says it’s one of her best insider tips as she has had many fun times on the boat herself.
+It’s a fun way to meet locals as they usually have mostly German people aboard.
+Around 01:00 the party relocates from the barge to the “Frau Hedis Landgang”, a very local pub.
+Our Spotter Kyra says it’s one of her best insider tips as she has had many fun times on the boat herself.

 A monastery on a “secret” island in Venice